Reviewed on April 16, 2026 · By North York Guide Editorial

 What to Get

-Jokbal (Braised Pig Trotters) — Canada's first and one of its only specialized jokbal restaurants.
+Jokbal (Braised Pig Trotters) — Canada's first and one of its only specialized jokbal restaurants, with 20 preparation styles on the menu.
 The trotters are impossibly tender with a deep, savoury glaze.
 The seafood pancake is also one of the best in Toronto.

 Reddit r/FoodToronto: "Hanyang Jokbal is legit better than most jokbals you get in Korea."
-Google reviews: "very tender and flavorful."
+Dedicated TikTok discover tag.
+Google reviews highlight the "very tender and flavorful" trotters.

 Best Cold Noodles Cho Sun Ok cold noodles and galbi